briandrum/codes.forchagrin.com/_chapters/chapter-126-municipal-income-tax.md

 ### 126.0321   Manager

-"Manager" means any of the employer’s officers, responsible persons, employees having control or supervision, and employees charged with the responsibility of filing the return, paying taxes and otherwise complying with this chapter.
+"Manager" means any of the employer's officers, responsible persons, employees having control or supervision, and employees charged with the responsibility of filing the return, paying taxes and otherwise complying with this chapter.
 (Ord.1986-33.
 Passed 7-14-86.)